 RRI undertakes a collective process every five years to define its coalition’s strategic framework.
 See our current and most recent 5-year strategic programs below:

-As part of the governance and coordination of the RRI, an Independent Monitor conducts the annual independent evaluation of the RRI program.
+As part of our governance and coordination, an Independent Monitor conducts the annual independent evaluation of the RRI program.
 The Independent Monitor is responsible for monitoring all RRI activities and providing recommendations for adjustments in the strategic approach and/or Coalition functioning.
 Annual reports from RRI’s Independent Monitor can be accessed below: